Artessay/GAN-LLM/README.md

 npm install
 ```

 - Set the `REACT_APP_BACKEND_URL` in the `.env` file to the URL of your backend server.
-For local development, use the following URL:
+For local development, use the following URL.
+Note: if you want to deploy it on the website, you should use your public IP address.
 ```sh
 REACT_APP_BACKEND_URL=http://localhost:3080/
 ```